 History and Philosophy

 Leonard Limousin is the oldest active Limousin operation in the state of Iowa.
-Forty-five years ago, William M. (Bill) Leonard and son Mark W. Leonard purchased the first units of Limousin semen used at Leonard Limousin, putting the family on a course of adventure that continues today.
-The first Limousin calves out of Angus, Charolais and Hereford cows hit the ground at the Leonard farm in spring 1970.
-Bill and Gloria Leonard and their children, Billee, Mark and Lori, and now, their children's children, have fed, bred and grown up with Limousin cattle.
+In 1969, William Leonard and son Mark purchased the first units of Limousin semen used at leonard Limousin, putting the family on a course of adventure that continues today.
+The first Limousin calves out of Registered Angus, Hereford and Charolais cross cows hit the ground at the Leonard farm to quite a bit of fanfare and awe.
+The entire family including Bill’s grand children and great grand children have grown up learning about and working with Limousin cattle.

 Herd Bull Prospects